zingmars/very-simple/README.md

 [Demo](http://lotabout.github.io/very-simple/)

-A theme that aimed to be very simple, creatd by [lotabout](https://github.com/lotabout)
+A theme that aimed to be very simple, created by [lotabout](https://github.com/lotabout)

 ## Fork